alchemyplatform/aa-sdk/examples/alchemy-daapp/README.md

 # Alchemy dAApp

-This example dapp contains an account abstraction-enabled web3 application designed to onboard people onto aa-sdk.
+This example dapp contains an account abstraction-enabled web3 application designed to onboard people onto `aa-sdk`.
 It provides a quick starter for you to use these technologies, by creating a Smart Contract Wallet and minting an NFT!

 ## Installation
 1. Clone the repository: